Autorevision/autorevision/CONTRIBUTING.md

 Other Conventions
 -----------------

+* Do not forget to update the documentation.
 * You generally should *not* assume that any extras, extensions or otherwise non-default commands are available.
 * Any use of `sed` *should* use `:` as a delimiter whenever feasible.
 * All variables should be written in the form `"${<variable>}"`.